-This Policy has been Approved by The Education Committee of the Court of Governors, $22{nd}$ November 2023.
+This Policy has been approved by the Education Committee of the Court of Governors on 20th November 2024.

-Appendix 1 : School Rules
+Appendix 1: School Rules

 - Bullying, stealing and substance abuse are serious offences and are not tolerated in this community.
-Any student committing such an offence may face suspension and possibly permanent exclusion from the School. - Students are not allowed to play fight. - No student may have any of the following in their possession cigarettes (including e-cigarettes of any type), vapes, tobacco, alcohol, drugs, fireworks, matches, lighters, correction fluid or chewing gum. - Students must remain within the school bounds at all times unless they have prior permission. - Mobile phones should not be used between 8.30am and 4.30pm without prior permission of staff.
+Any student committing such an offence may face suspension and possibly permanent exclusion from the School. - Students should display appropriate behaviour at all times. - No student may have any of the following in their possession cigarettes (including e-cigarettes of any type), vapes, tobacco, alcohol, drugs, fireworks, matches, lighters, correction fluid or chewing gum. - Students must remain within the school bounds at all times unless they have prior permission. - Mobile phones or personal electronic devices should not be used between 8.30am and 4.30pm without prior permission of staff.
 Any phones being used without permission during these times will be confiscated.
-Year 7 to 9 hand in their phones every morning before registration. - Audio visual media are not permitted during lesson times without permission, including timetabled study periods. - Food and drink, other than water, are only allowed in the dining rooms and outside in the grounds. - The swimming pool, fitness suite and games equipment may only be used with permission and under supervision. - Students must be properly equipped for lessons including PE and practical subjects.
-There should be no graffiti on books or other property. - Correct uniform will be worn at all times. - For safety reasons hair must be tied back.
-In Years 7 to 11 make-up and nail polish are not permitted.
+Year 7 to 9 hand in their phones every morning before registration.
+School issued laptops are the only electronic devices that can be used from 8.30 am until 4.30pm. - Audio visual media are not permitted during lesson times without permission, including timetabled study periods. - Food and drink, other than water, are only allowed in the dining rooms and outside in the grounds. - The swimming pool, fitness suite and games equipment may only be used with permission and under supervision. - Students must be properly equipped for lessons including PE and practical subjects. - There should be no graffiti on books or other property. - Correct uniform will be worn at all times. - For safety reasons hair must be tied back.
+In Years 7 to 9 make up and nail polish are not permitted.
+In 10 to 11 natural looking make up may be worn, but not false eyelashes.
+Nails must not have polish and should be kept an appropriate length for a school setting.
 Jewellery is restricted to a single pair of simple stud earrings and a watch.